CloudVLab/terraform-lab-foundation/README.md

 Content authors should use the `stable` channel.

-Scripts are main/basicstained via channels - see [CHANNELS.md](https://github.com/CloudVLab/terraform-lab-foundation/blob/main/CHANNELS.md) for more information.
+Scripts are maintained via channels - see [CHANNELS.md](https://github.com/CloudVLab/terraform-lab-foundation/blob/main/CHANNELS.md) for more information.

 ## Contributing